Classic Motorcycle Build

 Clutch Slippage

 This article covers 1971 to early 1984 Ironheads with a wet clutch.
-Late 1984 and up Sportsters have a different clutch setup and installation/removal procedures are slightly different.
+Late 1984 and up Sportsters are different and installation/removal procedures are slightly different.

 Clutch Removal Procedure